nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 Access rights: Registration Officer

 To delete a security server, follow these steps.
-1. On the Security Servers tab, select the security server that you wish to delete and click server code.
+1. In the Security Servers tab, select the security server that you wish to delete and click server code.
 2. In the view that opens, on the bottom left, click Delete Security Server "\<server code\>".
 Confirm the action by entering security server code and clicking Delete.

 If the security server being deleted has registered clients or authentication certificates, deletion requests for those associations are automatically generated.